mrled/inflatable-wharf/readme.markdown

 I don't have experience with most of the DNS authenticators supported by lego, but I have used both `gandi` and `route53`.
-In my experience, the `gandi` authenticator might take ~30 minutes, while the `route53` authenticator was only takeing ~2 minutes.
+In my experience, the `gandi` authenticator might take ~30 minutes, while the `route53` authenticator was only taking ~2 minutes.

 ### Example: running `inflatable-wharf` on the command line